Non-amenability of mapping class groups of infinite-type surfaces and graphs: Abstract

 \section{Abstract}

-This paper completely determines the non-amenability of the mapping class groups of infinite-type surfaces, the mapping class groups of locally finite infinite graphs of higher ranks, and exhibits a class of mapping class groups of trees or rank-one graphs that are amenable.
+This paper completely determines the non-amenability of the mapping class groups of infinite-type surfaces, the mapping class groups of locally finite infinite graphs of higher ranks, gives an example of non-amenable stabiliser of a point at infinity of a coarsely bounded generated hyperbolic Polish group, and exhibits a class of mapping class groups of trees or rank-one graphs that are amenable.

 {\it Keywords}: amenability, mapping class groups, infinite-type surfaces, locally finite infinite graph, Cantor set.

 {\it 2020 Mathematics subject classification}: 57M60, 54H11